espressif/esp-idf/docs/en/api-reference/system/ota.rst

 * The application has critical errors and further work is not possible, a rollback to the previous application is required, :cpp:func:`esp_ota_mark_app_invalid_rollback_and_reboot` marks the running application with the state ``ESP_OTA_IMG_INVALID`` and reset.
 This application will not be selected by the bootloader for boot and will boot the previously working application.
 * If the :ref:`CONFIG_BOOTLOADER_APP_ROLLBACK_ENABLE` option is set, and a reset occurs without calling either function then the application is rolled back.

-Note: The state is not written to the binary image of the application it is written to the ``otadata`` partition.
+.. note:: The state is not written to the binary image of the application but rather to the ``otadata`` partition.
 The partition contains a ``ota_seq`` counter  which is a pointer to the slot (ota_0, ota_1, ...) from which the application will be selected for boot.

 App OTA State
 ^^^^^^^^^^^^^